- Obtained Denial of Motion for Class Certification in a Wage and Hour Class Action Lawsuit Brought By Home Health Care Workers

 Patrick Mastrian represented a major national insurance company against a claim of bad faith and extra-contractual liability brought by its insured, who’s theft and fire loss claim was denied by the insurer.

-Jeffrey Muskopf extinguished a $20M exposure in a breach of fiduciary duty lawsuit brought against a bank by numerous trust beneficiaries who’s assets were misappropriated by a successor trustee.
-Investigation and developing our defenses culminated in the trial court granting our motion to dismiss the claims.
-When the trial court’s order was appealed, we successfully defended the trial court’s judgment.
+Jeff Muskopf extinguished a $20M exposure in a breach of fiduciary duty lawsuit brought against a bank by numerous trust beneficiaries whose structured settlement assets were misappropriated by a successor trustee.
+Following investigation and discovery, Jeff prepared and argued a motion to dismiss the claims which the trial court granted.
+When the trial court’s order was appealed, Jeff successfully defended the trial court’s judgment in the appellate court.

 SmithAmundsen negotiated a favorable settlement for physicians’ group after claims of unfair competition were brought by the employer who sought to terminate their contract and enforce restrictive covenants, which would have severely impacted their practice and livelihoods.